 The Universal Cuff

 If you have limited grip, the universal cuff is the single most useful grooming tool there is.
 It's a small strap that wraps around your hand with a pocket that holds a toothbrush, razor, comb, or utensil — letting you "hold" tools without gripping them.
 One inexpensive cuff unlocks brushing, shaving, and more.
-Many people own a couple and keep tools cuff-ready.
+Many people keep a couple, tools cuff-ready.

 Brushing & Flossing